-This section relates to the proposed Runway 25 SIDs for jet departures to the west, north-west, north and east as presented in Section 8.2.1.1 of Chapter 8 (Facilitated changes).
+This section relates to the proposed Runway 25 SIDs for jet departures to the west, north-west, north and east as presented in Chapter 8, Section 8.2.1.1.
 The key assessment findings are depicted by the track dispersion with suburb overlay results in Figure 21.8 to Figure 21.10.